ppone/docs/dev/testing.md

 ### Clearing data

-You can clear all the data in your test account in **Settings** > **Developers** with the **Delete all test data** button.
+You can clear all the data in your test account in **Settings** &rarr; **Developers** with the **Delete all test data** button.
 This will clear out data such as customers, invoices, and subscriptions while retaining your settings.